 Day trips: Poole, Sandbanks, and Brownsea Island

-There’s a bus stop right outside the park — incredibly handy for older travellers or those who prefer not to drive.
+There’s a bus stop right outside the park — incredibly handy for older travellers or anyone who prefers not to drive.
 We took it into Poole, though it also goes to Swanage.

 From Poole Harbour, we boarded a boat tour to Brownsea Island.
 Along the way, we passed the famous Sandbanks mansions.
 Brownsea Island was a gem.
 It’s where the Scout movement was born, and it’s home to elusive red squirrels and flamboyant peacocks.